isignpy/isign/docs/submit.md

 apps that are part of an app group will need other properties edited.

 TBD: add docs for such properties here.

+## Troubleshooting

+### Errors with altool validate-app

+* Invalid Provisioning Profile: Maybe you're submitting an app resigned with a development key or development provisioning profile.
+You need to resign the app with a distribution key and provisioning profile.

+* Entitlements: Note that isign uses the entitlements that are embedded in your provisioning profile.
+You have two options to fix this: generate a new provisioning profile at Developer.apple.com, or, create your own alternate entitlements file and use isign's command-line arguments to insert it.